aces/Loris/modules/datadict/README.md

 ## Interactions with LORIS

-The content for the data dictionary module comes from the `parameter_type` table, which most often populated for instruments by the `lorisform_parser.php` script.
+The content for the data dictionary module comes from the `parameter_type` table, which most often is populated for instruments by the `lorisform_parser.php` script.

-Modified entries are saved in the separate the `parameter_type_override` table, and the "data dictionary" used by LORIS is the coalesce of the two, with `parameter_type_override` taking priority.
+Modified entries are saved in the separate `parameter_type_override` table, and the "data dictionary" used by LORIS is the coalesce of the two tables, with `parameter_type_override` taking priority.
 This allows the `parameter_type` table itself to be regenerated when instruments change without losing the user modified values.